 As you consider advertising in March Madness, factor in the 67 NCAA women’s games and the opportunity to reach female audiences.

 3. Use Social Media to Insert Your Brand into the Conversation

 Live events are a wellspring for content and audience interaction that happens off-the-cuff, based on the unfolding of those events.
 Social media is the epicenter of this online engagement: Game-winning shots, controversial calls, and underdog stories are just a few of the storylines that create buzz around March Madness—and this buzz can help your business leverage more organic reach through your social platforms.

 Creative commentary, fun social contests, and other types of social engagement can increase your visibility during this peak digital event, and even help your business even viral exposure if your commentary strikes a positive nerve with your target audience.

-Successful advertising around a major televised event requires a carefully constructed strategic plan to maximize your spending and engagement across many different channels at once.
-Make the most of this opportunity by developing this strategy with the help of a trusted digital advertising partner—contact us today to learn more.
+Successful advertising in March Madness requires a carefully constructed strategic plan to maximize your spending and engagement across many different channels at once.
+Make the most of this opportunity by developing this strategy with the help of a trusted advertising partner—contact us today to learn more.

 Connect with a Marketing Expert

 Stay On Top of the Newest Business and Marketing Insights

 Sign up for our monthly newsletter to get the latest industry information, business trends and marketing updates.

 You know your business.
 We know advertising.
 Together, we can bring your business to more people.
 Contact a member of our team today.
 We’d love to help you grow.